kyma-project/kyma/docs/kyma/docs/03-03-testing.md

 type: Details
 ---

-For testing, the Kyma components use the [Octopus](http://github.com/kyma-incubator/octopus).
+Kyma components use [Octopus](http://github.com/kyma-incubator/octopus) for testing.
 Octopus is a testing framework that allows you to run tests defined as Docker images on a running cluster.
-Octopus uses two types of Custom Resource Definitions:
+Octopus uses two Custom Resource Definitions (CRDs):
-- TestDefinition defines your test as a Pod specification.
+- TestDefinition, which defines your test as a Pod specification.
-- ClusterTestSuite defines a suite of tests to execute and how to execute them.
+- ClusterTestSuite, which defines a suite of tests to execute and how to execute them.

-Place your TestDefinition in your chart.

 ## Add a new test
+To add a new test, create a yaml file with `TestDefinition` in your chart.
+By convention, place it under tests directory.

-See the following example of a test prepared for Dex:
+See the exemplary test directory prepared for Dex:

 ```
 # Chart tree